A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Hilbert space of BPS states in five dimensions

 In the present context, quantum corrections can only arise by tunneling from one classical (perturbative) solution to another.
 To understand the fundamentally quantum mechanical process of tunneling in the context of field theories, it is helpful to slightly change perspective.
-The result is the well-known application of Morse theory to Yang-Mills theory pioneered by Floer in the context of flat connections on three-manifolds and anti-self-dual connections (Yang-Mills instantons) on four-manifolds \cite{Floer1988, Floer1989}.
-For this, one reinterprets super Yang-Mills theory on $\R_s \times W^4$ as supersymmetric quantum mechanics on the space of field configurations over $W^4$, where the real coordinate $s$ takes the place of the time coordinate in quantum mechanics.
-If one interprets the action functional of super Yang-Mills theory as potential energy, one finds that a tunneling event corresponds to a solution of gradient flow equations \cite{Witten1982}.
-Following this line of argument in the current context and formulating everything in terms of five-dimensional fields, one arrives at the Haydys-Witten equations on $\R_s \times W^4$ \cite{Witten2011}.
-We defer a detailed description of these equations and their specializations to the upcoming \autoref{sec:background-equations}.
+The~result is the well-known application of Morse theory to Yang--Mills theory pioneered by Floer in the context of flat connections on three-manifolds and anti-self-dual connections (Yang--Mills instantons) on four-manifolds~\cite{Floer1988, Floer1989}.
+For this, one reinterprets super Yang--Mills theory on~${\R_s \times W^4}$ as supersymmetric quantum mechanics on the space of field configurations over $W^4$, where the real coordinate $s$ takes the place of the time coordinate in quantum mechanics.
+If one interprets the action functional of super Yang--Mills theory as potential energy, one finds that a~tunneling event corresponds to a solution of gradient flow equations~\cite{Witten1982}.
+Following this line of argument in the current context and formulating everything in terms of five-dimensional fields, one arrives at the Haydys--Witten equations on $\R_s \times W^4$~\cite{Witten2011}.
+We defer a detailed description of these equations and their specializations to the upcoming Section~\ref{sec:background-equations}.

 The space of BPS ground states $\mathcal{H}_\text{BPS}$ is now given by $Q$-cohomology of the approximate space $\mathcal{H}_0$, where $Q$ acts by instanton corrections as explained above.
-Since $Q$ has $F$-degree $+1$, or by the Bose-Fermi pair argument from above, only gradient flows that interpolate between solutions whose fermion numbers $f_{i}$ and $f_{j}$ differ by 1 can contribute to the correction.
+Since $Q$ has $F$-degree $+1$, or by the Bose--Fermi pair argument from above, only gradient flows that interpolate between solutions whose fermion numbers $f_{i}$ and $f_{j}$ differ by 1 can contribute to the correction.
 The action of $Q$ is then given by

 where $n_{ij}$ is the signed count of instanton solutions that interpolate between the solutions $\Phi_i$ and $\Phi_j$.